University campus in Michigan

 Salary Outlook

 Ann Arbor's distinction as a cybersecurity hub was cemented when Cisco acquired Duo Security for $2.35 billion in 2018, making it Michigan's first and only 'unicorn' startup (Michigan Daily).
 Since then, Duo alumni have founded startups including Censys, Blumira, and AaDya Security.
-The University of Michigan's Center for Computer Security and Society (C2S2) conducts cutting-edge research on threats to critical embedded systems, while Michigan Tech holds the state's only dual NSA CAE-CD and CAE-R designations (Michigan Tech ICC).
+The University of Michigan's Center for Computer Security and Society (C2S2) conducts advanced research on threats to critical embedded systems, while Michigan Tech holds the state's only dual NSA CAE-CD and CAE-R designations (Michigan Tech ICC).

 Regional Tech Hubs